-5353
+Figure 53: Improved Chop Query Result

+As a result of adding the join, the output in Figure 53 is truncated.
+Note the use of Unit and Unit.Default in the Join.
+This is to signify that the payload is empty (of type Unit), and the value of an empty payload is Unit.Default.

 Final Query

 Now we have all the pieces, we can use the query for “chopped” context switches as the input to the timeslices query, then compute the maximum total consumed CPU for each 3600 tick period per process.
-For completeness, the entire query is provided in 54 Final Query, and its results in Figure 55: Final Query Result.
+For completeness, the entire query is provided in Figure 54: Final Query, and its results in Figure 55: Final Query Result.